-The University has a Sustainable Procurement Policy (pdf 187kb) which outlines how we aim to embed sustainability into all our purchasing.
-An extension of this policy is the Sustainable Food Policy (pdf 191kb) which considers the sustainability of food on campus, focusing on supply chains, procurement, production, preparation and disposal of food.
-To monitor and track the implementation of the Sustainable Food Policy the University has set out its objectives in the Action Plan (pdf 188kb).
+The university has a Sustainable Procurement Policy (pdf 200kb) which outlines how we aim to embed sustainability into all our purchasing.
+An extension of this is the Sustainable Food Policy (pdf 73kb) which considers the sustainability of food on campus, focusing on supply chains, preparation and disposal of food.
+We monitor and track the implementation of this Policy through our Action Plan (pdf 189kb).

-BU's catering partners Chartwells have achieved the Soil Association's Food for Life Silver Catering Award for the Fusion catering outlet.
+BU's catering partner Chartwells has achieved the Soil Association's Food for Life Silver Catering Award for the catering outlet in our Fusion Building.
 This means that the food served is traceable, freshly prepared and locally sourced where possible.

-- Work towards Food for Life certification with the Soil Association for their operations at BU.
+- Work towards the Soil Association Food for Life certification for their operations at BU.

-- Ensure that all whole (shell and hard-boiled), liquid and dried eggs (if applicable) purchased are from a free-range production system.
+- Ensure that all eggs are purchased are from a free-range production system.

 - Ensure that menus change with the availability of seasonal produce with at least two major items per dish served in the season in which they are naturally abundant.